shivammathur/setup-php/README.md

   <a href="https://github.com/shivammathur/setup-php/blob/master/LICENSE"><img alt="LICENSE" src="https://img.shields.io/badge/license-MIT-428f7e.svg"></a>
 </p>

-[GitHub Action](https://github.com/features/actions) to install PHP with required extensions and composer.
+[GitHub Action](https://github.com/features/actions) to install PHP with required extensions, php.ini configuration and composer.
 This action can be added as a step in your action workflow and it will setup the PHP environment you need to test your application.
 Refer to [Usage](#usage) section to see how to use this.

 ## PHP Versions Support
 - 5.6